aridjayarecipes/cutesrecipes.web.app/content/post/2245-easiest-way-to-prepare-super-quick-homemade-pumpkin-parwal-peel-bharta.md

 ##### Steps to make Pumpkin Parwal Peel Bharta:

-1. Peel the Parwal &amp; Pumpkin and wash the peel/skin of both properly.
-Rub bit of salt in the peels &amp; boil them in small amount of water &amp; with 1 chopped onion, 1 Green chilli.
+1. Peel the Parwal & Pumpkin and wash the peel/skin of both properly.
+Rub bit of salt in the peels & boil them in small amount of water & with 1 chopped onion, 1 Green chilli.
-1. When the water dries out &amp; the mixture is boiled take them off from the stove.
+1. When the water dries out & the mixture is boiled take them off from the stove.
-1. Now take a pan in the gas stove, add 1 teaspoon of mustard oil, 2 red chillies, 1 chopped garlic, 1 chopped onion, 3 green chillies &amp; saute for a while.
+1. Now take a pan in the gas stove, add 1 teaspoon of mustard oil, 2 red chillies, 1 chopped garlic, 1 chopped onion, 3 green chillies & saute for a while.
-1. Now in this mixture, add the boiled peel, onion, green chilli mixture &amp; stir for a while, saute &amp; take it off from the stove.
+1. Now in this mixture, add the boiled peel, onion, green chilli mixture & stir for a while, saute & take it off from the stove.
-1. Now take this mixture in a Silpatta/Blender add chopped coriander &amp; finely paste/blend the mixture.
-Top it with red chilli &amp; few drops of mustard oil &amp; the delicious, healthy Pumpkin Parwal Peel Bharta is ready to serve!
+1. Now take this mixture in a Silpatta/Blender add chopped coriander & finely paste/blend the mixture.
+Top it with red chilli & few drops of mustard oil & the delicious, healthy Pumpkin Parwal Peel Bharta is ready to serve!